When Is a Minor Injury Not a Minor Injury?

 The first and most obvious consideration when you are injured is your need for medical care.
 Severe ones often require urgent care as well as long-term orthopaedic treatment.
 As always, when it comes to your health, it is better to err on the side of caution.

-Delaying or avoiding treatment can be deadly.
+Delaying or avoiding treatment can be dangerous.
 At the same time, treating them at home can be even more dangerous.
-Even a trained healthcare professional can’t properly treat an issue without the right equipment and diagnostics tools like x-rays or MRI scans so don’t try to guess your way through treatment at home.
+Even a trained healthcare specialist can’t properly treat an issue without the right equipment and diagnostics tools like X-rays or MRI scans so don’t try to guess your way through treatment at home.

 The Lifesaving Force of Singapore has a guide showing what to do in the case of emergencies and sudden health issues.
 It is good to familiarise yourself with the basics as you never know when a crisis might arise.